 There’s a lot of talk about vulnerable communities being targets of the more powerful.
 There is no group more vulnerable and less powerful than the unborn.
-But our society has shown that senseless violence is okay if we can dress it up in “equality” euphemisms so we can hide the mutilated trafficked aborted body parts, right Cecile Richards?
+But our society has shown that senseless violence is okay if we can dress it up in “equality” euphemisms so we can hide the mutilated trafficked aborted body parts, right Planned Parenthood?

 Nowhere is victimhood more invoked than in the pro-abortion LGBTQ activist community, that constantly compares their plight to the blood-bought civil rights fight of black Americans.
 They are not the same.
-In the debate about binary biological gender (as if it doesn’t exist), our nation is embroiled in a false debate about access to bathrooms.
+In the debate about binary biological gender (as if it doesn’t exist), our nation is embroiled in a false debate about access to bathrooms and “tolerance”.
 Everyone has access to bathrooms.
-In denouncing common sense legislation, LGBTQXYZ organizations promote the lie that there is an epidemic of murders of “transgenders”, blaming it on “hate”.
+In denouncing common-sense legislation, LGBTQXYZ organizations promote the lie that there is an epidemic of murders of “transgenders”, blaming it on “hate”.
 All homicides are tragic, but we’re talking about 11 people in one year—2014 (according to GLAAD, which cites an LGBT source that doesn’t cite the FBI).
 According to the FBI, there were 11,961 homicides that year.
 That would mean 0.1% of this total are (allegedly) among “transgender” people…which matches the exact representation in the population.
 Of course, there is no data that says why these human beings were killed or who killed them.
-(LGBT media touts that this number has doubled in 2015 to 22 people despite the fact that the FBI hasn’t released all 2015 homicide data yet or documentation as to motive is virtually nonexistent.)
+(LGBT media touts that this number has doubled in 2015 to 22 people despite the fact that the FBI does not even provide documentation as to such motive.)
 Just like pro-abortion radicals, it’s never about the truth.
 It’s about advancing an agenda, no matter the lie.
 Fake news can be fatal.

 Speaking of lies…#BlackLivesMatter has become a powerful force.
 Even noted evangelical colleges, organizations and respected leaders like John Piper have chosen to give the Gospel reassignment surgery to justify the theological acrobatics it takes to embrace such a movement.
-(I deeply respect John Piper but even he promotes the wrong statistics and denies that #BlackLivesMatter is a political movement, suggesting it has not been co-opted.
+I deeply respect John Piper but even he promotes the wrong statistics and denies that #BlackLivesMatter is a political Marxist movement, suggesting it has now been co-opted.
 It is what is has been from its inception.
 Wheaton College is one of those colleges, and some on campus reacted bizarrely when I dared to challenge the BLM movement and its hostility to the unborn and Christianity in a multimedia talk at the school.
 We’re called to “love one another”…not love the lie.
-When any of these people can tell me, without Googling it on their smartphone, the name of just one of the 247 white people (as of July 27) who were killed by police in 2015 and the 465 white people killed by police in 2016, perhaps they can disprove my point that there is a false and destructive racial narrative being fed to the public.
+When any of these people can tell me, without Googling it on their smartphone, the name of just one of the 494 white people killed by police in 2015 and the 465 white people killed by police in 2016, perhaps they can disprove my point that there is a false and destructive racial narrative being fed to the public.
 Never mind that 79% of those killed by police were armed with a deadly weapon.
 That fact doesn’t fit into the victimhood equation.

 But we’re a society who doesn’t want to be bothered by the facts.
 They get in the way of our emotions.
 As a Christian, I believe in being driven by love and compassion.
 That never negates needing to know what’s really going on.
 Bitterness, anger, and division are only compounded by emotions unchecked by the truth.